ajaymahale/apijam/Module-1/Labs/Lab 3/README.md

 #### ***The screenshots are taken from the Apigee Cloud version and may differ slightly from what you see in your installation within the organisation.
 All concepts remain the same.***

+# What will be covered in this lab?
+In this lab you will create 3 products aligned with your API product strategy to offer a tiered model and have different quotas attached to each product.
+We will also understand how Quotas can be set on different products and how they are enabled/enforced.

 #
 Duration : 15 mins